|Piction AL-135B JL Highfill Album Image|

 There are two ways for undergraduates to transfer credits from another institution to LIU Brooklyn.

 1) If you are a transfer student, you may be able to transfer credits earned at another institution to LIU Brooklyn.

 Admissions may grant credit for some LIU Brooklyn courses.
 Other transfer credits may be listed as NE, which stands for "Not Equivalent."
 This simply means that based on the limited information appearing on your transcript, the Admissions Counselor is unable to tell whether those courses are equivalent to particular LIU Brooklyn courses.

 If you have transfer credits marked NE, you should set up an appointment with the Department Chair of the respective department, and request that he/she evaluate the credits.
 Take with you a copy of the course description from your previous institution's catalog and, if possible, a copy of the course syllabus.
 If the Department Chair approves your request, he/she should write a memo to the appropriate Dean requesting that the transfer credits be accepted in lieu of particular LIU Brooklyn courses.
 The Dean, not the Department Chair, grants this permission and forwards a copy of the memo with his/her signature to the Registrar.
 Make sure you get a copy of the signed memo to keep, and give a copy to your advisor.

 For evaluation of transfer credits in English, contact Wayne Berninger, the English Department's Undergraduate Advisor.
-To make your own appointment, use the app at wayneberninger.setster.com.
-Here is a short video showing how to use the app.
+Mr. Berninger uses an app called YouCanBookMe for appointment booking.
+To book an appointment, go here.

 2) Matriculated students at LIU Brooklyn may also take courses at another institution and have credits transferred to LIU Brooklyn under the following conditions.